davidlormor/hawkins.io/wip/untitled.md

 Fowler does not mention how they are persisted and that is very important.
 A boundary is created between how the data is accessed and how it is stored.
 This is very useful in practice.
-First of all it allows the two abstractions to very independently.
+First of all it allows the two abstractions to vary independently.
 The public interface to the collection can evolve to include access control and more query methods.
 The other side can evolve to store data in an optimal way for each use case.
 Consider two retrieval use cases.
 The